Anthony Lynn: Buffalo Bills

 When Lynn did not get the position of head coach of the New York Jets, he followed Rex Ryan to the Buffalo Bills where he took the same position of running back coach.
 The Bills had the top rushing game in the NFL during the 2015–2016 season.
 On September 16, 2016, Lynn was promoted to assistant head coach and offensive coordinator of the Bills when Greg Roman was fired.
 When asked what he wants his offensive identity to be, Lynn responded, "I want to play smart, physical football.
 I want to be explosive down the field...
 We're going to play a little bit faster and see if we can put a little pressure on the defense.
 Just execute."
 Lynn made his debut as offensive coordinator against the Arizona Cardinals, pulling out a 33–18 win.

-Lynn became the interim head coach on December 27, 2016, after Rex Ryan was fired.
+Lynn was named interim head coach on December 27, 2016, after Rex Ryan was fired.